fictive-kin/funnel/README.md

 Funnel
 ======

-An easy way to pull metrics from various sources, and transport them into [StatsD](https://github.com/etsy/statsd).
+An easy way to fetch aggregate metrics from various sources, and transport them into [StatsD](https://github.com/etsy/statsd).

 Sources